|

 Learn to create jewelry starting from just little rings.
 We will use the European 4-in-1 weave to make a basic bracelet using commercially available aluminum and rubber rings.
 Kits will be available in several different colors.
 Some sets of pliers will be available for loan during the class, but if you have your own smooth flat or chain nose pliers, bring 'em along.

-Dot Changing the face of Aging To Programming Grid
+Changing the face of Aging

 time: Friday, 4:30 - 5:45 pm